COMP1100-PAL/comp1100-pal.github.io/_posts/2017-10-01-advanced-tree-questions.md

 ---

 # Hippie 101: Tree Hugging
 To save the trees we first have to understand the trees.
-Lets review the tree data type:
+Let's review the tree data type:

 ``data Tree a = Nil | Node a (Tree a) (Tree a)``